College Factual by our College Data Analytics Team

 Doctor's Degree Highest Degree Type

 University of Massachusetts Amherst is one of the finest schools in the country for getting a degree in communication & journalism.
-Located in the suburb of Amherst, UMass Amherst is a public university with a fairly large student population.
-A Best Colleges rank of #81 out of 2,217 schools nationwide means UMass Amherst is a great university overall.
+Located in the large suburb of Amherst, UMass Amherst is a public university with a very large student population.
+A Best Colleges rank of #81 out of 2,217 colleges nationwide means UMass Amherst is a great university overall.

-There were about 436 communication & journalism students who graduated with this degree at UMass Amherst in the most recent data year.
-Soon after graduating, communication & journalism degree recipients typically make about $35,407 in the first five years of their career.
+There were roughly 406 communication & journalism students who graduated with this degree at UMass Amherst in the most recent data year.
+After graduation, communication & journalism degree recipients typically earn about $35,407 in their early careers.

 More information about a degree in communication & journalism from University of Massachusetts Amherst